felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 === Non-linear Simulations
 ==== Functionality // TODO: Überschrift
-The general process of calculating the potential on a poloidal slice in the non-linear case is described in detail in @sec:topovis:nonlin and can be subsumized as follows:
+The general process of calculating the potential on a poloidal slice in the non-linear case is described in detail in @sec:topovis:nonlin and can be subsumed as follows:

 #enum(
     numbering: "1.",